dancrumb/type-sadness/README.md

 ```

 This error is totally correct, because `jsonwebtoken` doesn't have a named export called `sign`.
 It has a default export, which is an object, which has a property called `sign`, whose value is the relevant function.

+If, on the other hand, you do the following:

+- remove `"type": "module"` from `package.json`
+- change `"module"` to `"CommonJS"` in `tsconfig.json`

+And then repeat the steps aboved, everything works as expected.